 Fred Basch is the principal of Fred Basch Architect.
-He is currently serving as a consultant to the New York City Department of Design and Construction and the NYPD for the renovation of the Central Park Police Precinct.
-Mr. Basch is also working on the Renovation of Studio 54 for the Roundabout Theatre Company.
+Mr. Basch is currently working on the renovations at Studio 54 and the American Airlines Theatre for the Roundabout Theatre Company.
+The firm is also working with other theatre companies and completed historic preservation projects.
 Mr. Basch has a long history of delivering successful projects to the NYC Department of Design and Construction and to not-for-profits.
 He has led the design efforts for many award-winning projects including the American Airline Theatre Renovation, the Harold and Miriam Steinberg Center for Theatre and the Central Park Precinct renovation.

 How We Work

 We enjoy the challenges presented by designing spaces for our clients.
 Our view is that people and their activities need to be supported by the building, the facilities, and the technology inside the building.
 Architecture should reinforce the bonds that tie people to their work.